Brendan Grace

 Brendan Grace (1 April 1951 – 11 July 2019) was an Irish comedian and singer.
-He was best known for his comedy schoolboy character 'Bottler', the 1995 film Moondance, and his 1996 appearance in the Irish TV sitcom Father Ted as Father Fintan Stack.
-His 1975 song "The Combine Harvester" was a number one hit in Ireland, and his 1982 release of "The Dutchman" is considered to be one of the most enduring versions of the song.
+He portrayed the comedy schoolboy character 'Bottler', appeared in the 1995 film Moondance, and played Father Fintan Stack in the Irish TV sitcom Father Ted.
+His 1975 song "The Combine Harvester" was a number one hit in Ireland, as well as his cover of "The Dutchman" in 1982.

 Early life

 Born in the heart of Dublin in 1951, Grace was raised on Echlin Street, in the inner city Liberties neighbourhood.
 His father Seamus worked as a bartender, an ambulance man and other odd jobs to keep the family going.
-Like many young Dubliners of the time, Grace left school at the age of 13 to begin working.
+Like many young Dubliners of the time, Grace left school young to begin working.
 His first job was as a messenger boy, an occupation he often referred to in his live act.

 Music career

-At the age of 18, Grace formed a band known as the Gingermen.
-They toured Ireland in what has become known as the showband era of the 1960s, although the Gingermen were a folk group rather than a showband.
+At the age of 18, Grace formed a folk group band known as the Gingermen.
 During a gig one night, the band found themselves two members short; in an attempt to calm an anxious crowd, Grace was thrust upon the stage to humour them.
-His wit and observations of daily life in Ireland immediately won over the crowd, and he would go on to sell out venues around the globe.
-He shared stages with many well-known names, such as Frank Sinatra, who referred to Grace as his "man in Europe", and John Denver, among many others.
+His wit and observations of daily life in Ireland won over the crowd.

 Grace's hit songs included "Cushie Butterfield", "The Combine Harvester"—which topped the charts in Ireland in 1975, and in 1976 was a UK number one hit for The Wurzels—and "The Dutchman".